This fresh and simple arugula salad is easy to prepare and pairs beautifully with almost any meal. Add a protein to make it a main-dish salad!

 Notes

-- You can add protein such as chicken or shrimp to the salad and turn it into a main dish salad.
+- You can add protein such as chicken or shrimp to turn this salad into a main-dish salad.

 - You can assemble the salad a few hours in advance, loosely cover it with paper towels, and refrigerate it.
 Don't add the dressing until the last minute, or the greens will become soggy.